-Josh Eachus is a meteorologist at WBRZ News 2 in Baton Rouge, Louisiana.
-He broadcasts weekday mornings from 5-7am and 12-1pm.
-In this capacity, Josh has served as panelist at various conferences to discuss effective social media use and weather communication.
-He also contributes for wxshift.com.
+Dr. Josh Eachus is the chief meteorologist at WBRZ News 2 in Baton Rouge, Louisiana.
+He broadcasts weekday mornings from 5-9am and 12-1pm.
+Josh received his Ph.D. from Louisiana State University in December 2017.
+Josh’s research and expertise are in effective communication of weather, especially during high impact events such as hurricanes, floods and tornadoes.
+Josh has been chosen to recommend best practices to field leaders at meteorological conferences around the United States, including the American Meteorological Society and the National Weather Association.
 In 2014, Josh facilitated the Gulf Coast’s first Integrated Warning Team—an effort focused on improving forecast clarity that joins Emergency Managers, Media and the National Weather Service.
 Josh holds a bachelor’s degree in meteorology and a master’s degree in sports management from California University of Pennsylvania.
-Josh is currently a Ph.D. student at Louisiana State University, completing coursework in communications, geography and sociology to better understand how forecast messages are delivered and perceived.
 Applying diverse educational experiences, Josh enjoys the challenge of analyzing weather messages from multiple user viewpoints.
 Recognizing the ongoing effort to improve weather communication, Josh is the creator and manager of thewxsocial.com.
 Contact him via Twitter or at firstname.lastname@example.org!

 Gary Szatkowski graduated from St. Louis University in 1978 with a Bachelor of Science degree in Meteorology.
 Gary has worked for the National Weather Service since 1980, serving at prior duty stations in San Juan, PR, Oklahoma City, OK, and Washington, DC.
 Since 1997, Gary has been the Meteorologist-in-Charge at the National Weather Service Office in Mt.
 Holly, NJ.
 He is a member of the American Meteorological Society & the National Weather Association.
 Gary has been recognized as a ‘Hurricane Sandy Hero’ by the Newark Star-Ledger newspaper and received the Weather Hero Award for 2012 from the Weather Research Center for his work during Hurricane Sandy.